1874:

 Also debuting on Disney Channel is the original movie Cow Belles - starring

-Alyson Michalka and Amanda Michalka, better known as sister duo Aly & AJ.
+Alyson Michalka and Amanda Michalka, better known as sister musical duo Aly & AJ.

 Disney's new Broadway musical Tarzan gives its very first